How To Make a Driftwood Chime In 5 Easy Steps

-Driftwood is one of those pieces of beautiful.
+Driftwood is one of those pieces of beauty.
 Each piece is unique and if you think about how it was created, it’s just amazing.
 A fallen tree goes from water to sand to drifting around.
 Since I love walking around on the beaches and near the rivers I have collected many pieces of driftwood of all different sizes.
-So I had enough pieces to create a diftwood wind chime DIY.
+So I had enough pieces to create a driftwood wind chime DIY.
 So I counted all the prices of driftwood and has enough to make one,

 - Strong Hemp String